mapzen/terrarium/README.md

 python makeBTiles.py 111968 3-17
 ```

-## How was part of this synergy project?
+## Who was part of this synergy project?

 - [Patricio Gonzalez Vivo](https://twitter.com/patriciogv): Came up with the first round of A and B tiles ideas